Project Proposal

 Key and was able to store all these values.

-The address is a combination of the diversifier (d
+The address is a combination of the diversifier (d) and the public key (pkd)

 Address Integrity